telia-oss/terraform-aws-asg/examples/basic/README.md

-## examples/default
+## examples/basic

-A Basic example which creates an autoscaling group in the default VPC with the default settings.
+An example which shows _basic_ usage of the module.